-Guidelines for Faculty Performing Translation Services
+Guidelines for Faculty Performing Translation and Interpretation Services

 Such cases constitute consulting activities which must abide by the regulations found in section IV.D of the WSU Faculty Manual.
 Relevant regulations from this section include:

-- Outside work must not interfere with a faculty member’s normal official University duties, including those non-classroom responsibilities expected of all faculty members.
+- (b) Outside work must not interfere with a faculty member’s normal official University duties, including those non-classroom responsibilities expected of all faculty members.

-- Full-time faculty are allowed to spend the equivalent of one day per week in outside work for each week worked equivalent to the entire year of employment.
+- (e) Full-time faculty are allowed to spend the equivalent of one day per week in outside work for each week worked equivalent to the entire year of employment.
 All outside work must be disclosed promptly and reported annually by the faculty member to the department Chair or comparable unit administrator.
 Such work by a department Chair or Dean must be reported to the Provost.

-- University facilities (equipment, materials, space, or clerical service) may not be used in connection with compensated outside professionally related service work.
+- (f) University facilities (equipment, materials, space, or clerical service) may not be used in connection with compensated outside professionally related service work.

-- The University assumes no responsibility for the competence or performance of a faculty member who engages in outside work for compensation.
+- (g) The University assumes no responsibility for the competence or performance of a faculty member who engages in outside work for compensation.

-Should faculty wish to provide pro-bono translation services to individuals and/or non-profit organizations, they may choose to do so as long as they abide by the regulations laid out in section IV.D of the WSU Faculty Manual, as service to the community.
+Should SLCR faculty members wish to provide pro-bono translation services to individuals and/or non-profit organizations, they may choose to do so as long as they abide by the regulations laid out in section IV.D of the WSU Faculty Manual, as service to the community.